 - Websites and social networks: What accounts have you created?
-Have you posted photos, comments or personal information?
+Have you posted photos, comments, or personal information?

-- Online services and forums: Have you used e-commerce platforms, dating sites or discussion forums?
+- Online services and forums: Have you used e-commerce platforms, dating sites, or discussion forums?

-- Search Engines: What does a search for your name and personal information reveal?
+- Search engines: What does a search for your name and personal information reveal?

 Tools and tips for a comprehensive inventory